How to create a Venn diagram in PowerPoint

 - By clicking the buttons related to the Z Rotation options:

-2. To positioning the text in shape, use margins on the Format Shape pane, in the Text Options tab, on the Textbox group, in the Text Box section.
+- To place the text in shape, use margins on the Format Shape pane, in the Text Options tab, on the Textbox group, in the Text Box section.

 See also this tip in French: Comment créer un diagramme de Venn dans PowerPoint.